 - In addition to a decrease in platelets, this drug may cause a decrease in the number of red blood cells.
 This may make you more tired.

-- Nausea, vomiting and diarrhea may be severe and might need medicines or intravenous fluids to manage.
+- Nausea, vomiting and diarrhea may be severe and may require treatment to prevent dehydration.

 How to Take Your Medication

-- Swallow the medicine whole.
-Take with food.
+- Swallow the medicine whole with food.
 Do not open or crush the capsules.

 - Missed dose: If you miss a dose, take it as soon as you think about it, unless it is almost time for your next dose.
-If it is close to your next dose, then skip the missed dose and go back to your normal schedule.
+If it is close to your next dose, then skip the missed dose and take your next dose at the regular time.
 Do not take 2 doses at the same time or extra doses.

 Treating Side Effects